-We currently engage with many banks in Europe starting compliance projects on PSD2—the revised Payment Service Directive.
-What does this mean and what are the impacts for banks and for their customers?
+We currently engage with many banks in Europe starting compliance projects on PSD2 — the revised Payment Service Directive.
+What does this mean and what are the impacts for banks and their customers?

 PSD implementation resulted in a unified way to make credit transfers across the Single Euro Payments Area (SEPA) at almost no cost to the corporates.